-The financial statements of the City have been prepared in accordance with generally accepted accounting principals (GAAP) as applied to governmental units.
+The financial statements of the City have been prepared in accordance with generally accepted accounting principles (GAAP) as applied to governmental units.
 The GASB periodically updates its codification of the existing Governmental Accounting and Financial Reporting Standards which, along with the subsequent GASB pronouncements (Statements and Interpretations), constitutes GAAP for governmental units.

 In evaluating how to define the government, for financial reporting purposes, management has considered all potential component units.
 The decision to include a potential component unit in the reporting entity was made by applying the criteria set forth in GASB Statement Number 14, "The Financial Reporting Entity," and GAAP.
 This statement requires that the financial statements present the City of Lakesite, Tennessee (the primary government) and any component units.
 Component units generally are legally separate entities for which a primary government is financially accountable.
-Financial accountability ordinarily involves meeting one of the following criteria: the primary government is accountable for the component unit (i.e., the primary government appoints the voting majority of the potential component unit board and the primary government is able to impose its will upon the potential component unit), or there is a possibility that the potential component unit may provide specific financial benefits or impose specific financial burdens on the primary government.
+Financial accountability ordinarily involves meeting one of the following criteria: the primary government is accountable for the component unit (i.e., the primary government appoints the voting majority of the potential component unit), or there is a possibility that the potential component unit may provide specific financial benefits or impose specific financial burdens on the primary government.